blu2ego/financial_information_analysis/README.md

-# analysis of dart
+# Financial Information Analysis

-1. crawl dart data
+1. crawl dart data with R and Python